“When 500 people pass you by, and most of them don’t even look at you…that is when you feel you are worth nothing,

 By Lupita Peimbert.

-This isn’t pertinent to the Holidays only.
+Sharing isn’t pertinent to the Holidays only.
 People get plenty of opportunities to be compassionate during all seasons.
 People in a true sharing community know how to give.
-It isn’t about ‘charity‘ as we have known it.
+It isn’t about ‘charity‘ as many have known it: the act of giving as an act of, and for feeling better than.
 Giving never gets old but how we do it certainly can.

 By updating our views on how we give, and taking actions that show a renewed perspective, we’ll become better givers and receivers.
 We’ll also look less arrogant.

-For your consideration, here are some views and ideas for how to share these days:
+For your consideration, here are some views and ideas on how to share these days:

 - Forget About Charity